 The PIWG will be grateful if your group could provide its feedback to us by Friday 12 September 2014.
+At a minimum we would like to know whether you think the PIWG is heading in the right direction with regard to its consideration of recommending two new processes similar to the GGP and GIP shown in the flowcharts.
+In addition, feedback would also be welcome at your option regarding the orange colored boxes in the flow charts.

-We will also be happy to address any questions that your members may have in the meantime.
-Your feedback may be provided via your WG representative(s) or via email in response to this message.
+We will be happy to address any questions that your members may have in the meantime.
+Your questions and your feedback may be provided via your WG representative(s) or via email in response to this message.

 Best regards,

-_______
+Attachments